PrunaAI/ComfyUI_pruna/README.md

 ## Installation

 ### Prerequisites
+Currently, running our nodes requires a **Linux system with a GPU**.
+To setup your environment, follow the steps below:

 1. Create a conda environment
 2. Install [ComfyUI](https://github.com/comfyanonymous/ComfyUI/?tab=readme-ov-file#installing)
 3. Install the latest version of [Pruna or Pruna Pro](https://docs.pruna.ai/en/stable/setup/pip.html):